corentin-regent/rate-control/docs/quickstart.rst

 to ensure that no more than two requests are handled each minute.

 .. note::
-    All available bucket algorithms are explained
+    All available bucket algorithms are detailed
-    on the :doc:`dedicated page </buckets>`.
+    in the :doc:`dedicated page </buckets>`.

 .. tabs::
     .. group-tab:: Asyncio